shadow-daylight/Web-Final-Lab/README.md

 # Web-Final-Lab
 This is the Web final lab.
-DL on next Wednesday.(6/12)
+DL on Wednesday .(6/12)